juno-r1/ship-game/README.md

 # ship-game
-Game Jam project created 25/03/22 for No New Ideas.
+Game Jam project published 25/03/22 for No New Ideas.